A-kly/School-Vault/PSYCH 105/Intelligence and Psychological Testing.md

 - Perceiving emotions is measured by people’s accuracy in:
 	- Judging emotional expressions in facial photographs
 	- The emotional tones conveyed by different landscapes and designs
-# Psychometric Standards
-- Methods for measuring individual differences related to some psychological concept
-- **Achievement Tests**
-	- Designed to discover how much someone knows
-- **Aptitude Tests**
-	- Measure potential for future learning and performance

 # Nature or Nurture?
 - Intelligence comes from innate characteristics (genes) and unique experiences (environment)
 - ==It's both==